 The Briefing helps us think about the future and what will matter most for the long-term wellbeing of people in Aotearoa New Zealand.
 Your input is important to ensure we reflect the views of the community.

-There will be two opportunities to have your say: The first public consultation on the focus areas for the Briefing runs from 2 to 30 November 2021 and the second in early 2022 on the draft Briefing itself.
+The first public consultation on the focus areas for the Briefing closed on 30 November 2021.
+There will be a second public consultation on the draft Briefing in 2022.